syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 ---
 layout: post
-title: Selection using WinUI Segmented Control | Syncfusion
+title: Selection in WinUI Segmented Control | Syncfusion
 description: Learn here all about selection support in Syncfusion WinUI Segmented Control (SfSegmentedControl), its elements, and more.
 platform: WinUI
 control: Segmented Control